I read Guy Spier’s book, The Education of a Value Investor: My Transformative Quest for Wealth, Wisdom, and Enlightenment, in a single sitting.

-Self-help guru Tony Robbins calls this “modelling” our heroes.
+Self-help guru Tony Robbins calls this “modeling” our heroes.
 “The key,” Spier writes, “is to be as precise as possible, picturing them in as much detail as we can.
 A related technique that he teaches is called matching and mirroring, which might involve changing the way you move or even breathe to match the other person’s movement or breathing.
-In my experience you start to feel what they feel and you even start to think like them.”
+In my experience, you start to feel what they feel and you even start to think like them.”

 A few other lessons from the book are worth noting, one of which is the fundamental nature of Guy’s approach to life (not investing.)

 I’ve come to see that this is a smart strategy for life: whenever I have the choice of doing something with an uncertain but potentially high upside, I try to do it.
 The payoffs may be infrequent, but sometimes they are huge.
 And the more often I pick up these lottery tickets, the more likely I am to hit the jackpot.